 He is the Grace that restores us (5:10).

 And he is our peace (5:14).

 This is not our home.
 We are sojourners and exiles.
-And our exile might be too long.
-And our exile might be too painful.
-And our exile might be too hard.
+And our exile might seem too long.
+And our exile might seem too painful.
+And our exile might seem too hard.
 But Christ is with us.

 And he is himself our peace.